AnyDSL/MimIR/docs/langref.md

 Named elements of mutable sigmas are available for extracts/inserts.

+@note
-@warning These names take precedence over the usual scope.
+These names take precedence over the usual scope.
 In the following example, `i` refers to the first element `i` of `X` and **not** to the `i` introduced via `.let`:
 ```
 .let i = 1_2;